krasimir/shape-drawer/README.md

 * `rectangle` - draws a rectangle
 * `line` - draws a line
 * `fill` - flood filling
+* `circle` - draws a circle

+## Error handling

+The most critical part of the application is `app/js/src/03.Drawer.js`.
+Its execution is wrapped in `try-catch` block.
+So all the errors are sent to the user in the tooltip above the input field.

+## Key shortcuts

+* `Enter` sending the command
+* `Tab` autocomplete (if there is any match)

 ## Room for improvements